graphfoundation/geequel-shell/README.md

 #### Pre Requisites for running integration tests

-Neo4j server with bolt driver configured.
+ONgDB server with bolt driver configured.

-If authentication is required, it is assumed to be username `neo4j` and password `neo`.
+If authentication is required, it is assumed to be username `ongdb` and password `owengee`.

 #### To run